Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 Machine Head’s sophomore album The More Things Change… arrived in 1997 after being plagued with problems including master recordings going missing and guitar and vocal tracks getting erased.
 Charting at No.16 in the UK, it continued along the lines of their canon and produced hits with the cathartic Take My Scars and atmospherically foreboding Down To None.

 Their next two albums – 1999’s The Burning Red and 2001’s Supercharger – saw Machine Head make a turn towards a nu-metal sound that wasn’t as popular with audiences and resulted in them being dropped by their label.
+Machine Head’s fifth album, Through The Ashes Of Empires, arrived in 2003 and contained the fan-favourite track Imperium plus saw the band return to the heavier groove metal sound of their debut.

 In 2007, their masterpiece The Blackening was unveiled.
 Critically acclaimed, it’s widely considered to be one of their greatest albums and was followed by another brilliant collection with 2011’s Unto The Locust.
 Recorded in Green Day(Opens in new tab)’s Jingletown Studios, the band promoted it with a huge tour named The Eighth Plague that included support from Bring Me The Horizon(Opens in new tab), DevilDriver(Opens in new tab) and Darkest Hour.